LMacPhail/labour-mru/README.md

 Run tests with `yarn test`.
 All tests must pass before your changes can be added to the project.

+## Contributions

+If you'd like to contribute to this tool, feel free to pick up one of the issues that's currently open, or create your own!

+When submitting a pull request, please describe your changes clearly, and include screenshots and tests where relevant.

 ## FAQ

 ### What is Future Labour MPs?